ITIL® Foundation

 • Why ITIL is successful

-• Explaination of the concept of a service
+• The concept of a service product

-• Difference between internal and external customers
+• How internal and external customers differ

-• Difference between internal and external services
+• How internal and external services differ

-• What is service management
+• The meaning of service management

-• What is IT service management
+• The meaning of IT service management

-• Stakeholders in service management defined
+• Stakeholders in service management

-• Various processes and functions
+• Service management processes and functions

 • The process model and the characteristics of processes

-2. The ITIL service lifecycle
+2. The ITIL Service Lifecycle

 • ITIL service lifecycle structure